afrut/learn-gcp/notes.md

 ### Cloud Storage
 - **Transfer Service** is designed to load terabytes of data using scheduled jobs and is well suited for transferring data from other public clouds.
 - **Transfer Appliance** is designed for large data loads but requires attaching a storage device to the source system's network and so suitable only when you have physical access to the source system network.
+- **Uniform bucket level access** uses IAM to apply permissions to buckets or groups of objects.
+This is the recommended method.
+- **Fine-grained access control** is a legacy method based on access control lists.
+Not recommended.
+- **Signed URLs** are used for time-limited access to an object.
+- **Signed policy** documents are used to control what can be uploaded to a bucket.
 - Retention policies specify how long files should be kept.
 - Retention policy locks prevent changes to the retention period.
 - Lifecycle policies can be used to delete data.
 They are triggered when an object meets certain conditions.
 These conditions are: